Prof. Jean-Pierre Hubaux

 CISO at BKW Energie AG, MSF Partners

 Ivo Maritz studied civil engineering at the ETH Zurich and was subsequently assistant for computer science and then deputy head of the newly established IT Services at the University of Bern.
 After working for a major Swiss bank, he spent eleven years in various IT management positions for a large, globally active pharmaceutical group in Basel.
 Afterwards he was CTO/COO of a provider of telecom services for the business.
 Before Ivo Maritz joined BKW in 2014, he headed the ICT infrastructure organisation of a globally active industrial group.
 At BKW, as CIO he headed the Information & Communications Technology business unit with 160 employees and managed the company’s digital transformation.
 Since the beginning of 2017 he has been CSO/CISO, primarily managing BKW’s cyber security efforts.
+After his retirement from BKW by the end of 2020, Ivo is now working as a Senior Advisor with MSF Partners.

 Dr. Peter Friedli